Home » Comparisons » GorillaTrades vs. The Motley Fool Stock Advisor

 Pricing Comparison

-GorillaTrades costs $495 per year, while Stock Advisor costs $99 for the first year ($199 per year after that).
-That’s a big difference that partially reflects the fact that GorillaTrades is a more involved service that includes daily stock picks.
+The big difference in pricing partially reflects the fact that GorillaTrades is a more involved service that includes daily stock picks.
 Still, Stock Advisor is surprisingly inexpensive given the strong long-term performance of its picks.

-Stock Advisor is the better choice for most long-term investors, and it is especially suitable if you want to take a more hands-off approach to investing.
+Stock Advisor is the better choice for most long-term investors.
+It’s especially suitable if you want to take a more hands-off approach to investing.
 There are only two stock picks per month and no entry or exit points to worry about.
 It’s also such a low-cost service that it is worth using to craft a long-term portfolio even if you also use a service like GorillaTrades for active trading.
-You can read the full review here to learn more.
+You can read our full Stock Advisor review here to learn more.

 New Member Special